supabase/supabase/apps/reference/DEVELOPERS.md

 ---

+### Which files to edit?

+Our docs site are comprised of guides, tutorials, quickstarts as well as reference docs.
+It's important to note that these reference docs (located at https://supabase.com/docs/reference) are generated from spec files.

+If you go to any page in the [https://supabase.com/docs](Supabase Docs), you'll see an `Edit this page` link at the bottom.
+This link will indicate which file you need to edit.

+The [https://supabase.com/docs/guides/with-nextjs](NextJS Quickstart), for example, is a markdown file that you can edit directly.
+This [https://supabase.com/docs/reference/javascript/auth-signup](supabase-js reference doc), however, is generated from a [https://github.com/supabase/supabase/edit/master/spec/supabase_js_v1_legacy.yml](spec file).

 ## Create a pull request

 After making your changes, open a pull request (PR).
 Once you submit your pull request, others from the Supabase team/community will review it with you.